-Actions to achieve How have we done in 2022 Any further development areas in 2023 Embedding consistent, exceptional standards of practice across our operating theatres.
-We continue to carry out Local Safety Standards for all Invasive Procedures (LocSSIPs) carried out within the hospital.
-Ongoing Enhance early recognition and management of patient deterioration Compliance with the appropriate scoring of NEWS2 and appropriate escalation of care per hospital policy.
+Actions to achieve How have we done in 2023 Any further development areas in 2024 Embedding consistent, exceptional standards of practice across our operating theatres.
+We have enhanced our safety culture with a number of targeted action plans.
+We continue to review and update our policies.
+Risks are regularly reviewed across the organisation Ongoing Enhance early recognition and management of patient deterioration Compliance with the appropriate scoring of NEWS2 and appropriate escalation of care per hospital policy.
 Compliance with policy is audited monthly Training for staff as appropriate.
 Ongoing Continue to improve medicines' management.
-The antibiotic audit in 2022 has seen an improvement against the previous years' findings particularly in appropriate prescribing and length of treatment.
-Ongoing Antimicrobial Stewardship Oct 20; Implement AQUA AQuA has been implemented with two areas below standard 1.
-Ongoing

-Documentation of the clinical reason for the non-administration of tranexamic acid.
-Increased to 50.9% 2.
-Patients temperature measured prior to theatre.
-Actions have been put in place to increase compliance which has now increased to 87 % of patients having temperature taken within 1 hour of surgery Ensure that we follow guidance re COViD We continue to follow the relevant guidance as and when released Ongoing
+The antibiotic audit in 2023 identified that the underperformance experienced in 2021 and 2022 have been resolved with improvements against the previous years' findings.
+Ongoing The second seco AQuA has been implemented with two areas below standard 1.
+Documentation of the clinical reason for the non-administration of tranexamic acid increased to 55.0%.
+Underperformance by specific individuals have been identified and action plans are being created to address this.
+Implement AQUA Patients temperature measured prior to theatre.
+Actions have been put in place to increase compliance which has now increased to 90% of patients having temperature taken within 1 hour of surgery Again, underperformance by specific individuals have been identified and action plans are being created to address this with the aim of improving the current 90% achievement rate.
+Ensure that we follow guidance re Pandemic We continue to follow the relevant guidance as and when released Ongoing